rantav/reversim-summit-2013/README.md

 For the web site please follow [http://summit2013.reversim.com/](http://summit2013.reversim.com/)

-If you are here because you want to offer a talk at the conference, please follow the instructions below.
+If you are here because you want to offer a talk at the conference, then you are very welcome!
+Please follow the instructions below.

 How to submit your paper? (talk proposal)
 -----